concur/developer.concur.com/src/tools-support/release-notes/app-center-2018-06-01.markdown

 Make manual expensing a thing of the past.
 By integrating Carey and SAP Concur, electronic receipts for Carey ground transportation services booked via web or mobile will automatically flow directly into Concur Expense.

 Carey works with Expense for Concur Standard and Expense for Concur Professional.
-It will be available soon in the SAP Concur App Center under User Connections (formerly Apps for
+It is now available in the SAP Concur App Center under User Connections (formerly Apps for
 Me) at [https://www.concur.com/app-center](https://www.concur.com/app-center).
 For more information about Carey, visit [http://www.Carey.com](http://www.Carey.com).

 ### <a name="Embarque"></a>Embarque